Baymine/Baymine/README.md

 ### Hey here 👋

 ---
-I am a post graduate student in JiLin Universty with majoring in Soft Engineer.
-My intension is to explore computer science tech with the rest of my life.
+I am a postgraduate student at Jilin University majoring in Soft Engineering.
+I intend to explore computer science tech for the rest of my life.

  🔭 I’m planning for a Project **Tinny RPC**.